topojson/us-atlas/README.md

 make
 ```

 This will generate a large number of TopoJSON files of varying size in the `topo` directory.
-As a by-product of producing these files, you’ll also download the one million-scale shapefiles directly from the National Atlas and convert them into GeoJSON and filter.
+As a by-product of producing these files, you’ll also download shapefiles directly from the National Atlas or the Census Bureau.

 `make` and `make all` generate TopoJSON files for the boundaries of the United States.
-In addition, you can run
-`make topo/streams.json` and `make topo/roads.json` to generate TopoJSON for streams and roads.
-These aren't
-made by default because of their size. `streams.json` requires a 180M download and 4.5GB of memory to generate.
+In addition, you can run `make topo/us-streams.json` and `make topo/us-roads.json` to generate TopoJSON for streams and roads.
+These aren't made by default because of their size. `us-streams.json` requires a 180M download and 4.5GB of memory to generate.

 If you want to generate a custom map, I recommend modifying the Makefile.
 Or, just use the Makefile as a set of examples, and run the appropriate `ogr2ogr` and `topojson` commands from the terminal.